yasserben/DATUM/README.md

 To train a Stable Diffusion using Dreambooth method, first clone the [diffusers (0.12.1)](https://github.com/huggingface/diffusers/tree/v0.12.1-patch) library.

-Then copy/paste the 3 python scripts contained in `DATUM/dreambooth` into `diffusers/examples/dreambooth` of
+Then copy/paste the 3 python scripts and `my_utils` folder contained in `DATUM/dreambooth` into `diffusers/examples/dreambooth` of
 [diffusers](https://github.com/huggingface/diffusers/tree/v0.12.1-patch) and use the following command to finetune Stable Diffusion using Dreambooth method :

 ```shell
 python train_dreambooth.py --instance_data_dir data/one_shot_image --output_dir NAME_OF_EXPERIMENT
 ```

 the checkpoints will be stored in `logs/checkpoints/NAME_OF_EXPERIMENT`

 ### Data generation stage

 To convert your trained checkpoint to an inference pipeline :

 ```shell
 python convert_dreambooth.py --filepath NAME_OF_EXPERIMENT
 ```

 To generate the dataset :

 ```shell
 python generate_dreambooth.py --filepath NAME_OF_EXPERIMENT
 ```

 the generated dataset will be stored in `logs/images/NAME_OF_EXPERIMENT`

 ### Domain segmentation stage

 To train **DAFormer+DATUM** on *GTA→Cityscapes* with the MiT-B5 encoder, please use the following command :

 ```shell
 python run_experiments.py --exp 1 --data-root logs/images/NAME_OF_EXPERIMENT
 ```

 For **DAFormer+DATUM** on *GTA→Cityscapes* with ResNet-101 encoder :

 ```shell
 python run_experiments.py --exp 2 --data-root logs/images/NAME_OF_EXPERIMENT
 ```

 To train **DAFormer+DATUM** on *SYNTHIA→Cityscapes* with MiT-B5 encoder :

 ```shell
 python run_experiments.py --exp 3 --data-root logs/images/NAME_OF_EXPERIMENT
 ```

 To train **DAFormer+DATUM** on *SYNTHIA→Cityscapes* with  ResNet-101 encoder :

 ```shell
 python run_experiments.py --exp 4 --data-root logs/images/NAME_OF_EXPERIMENT
 ```

 The generated configs will be stored in `configs/generated/` and the checkpoints will be stored in `work_dirs/` folder

 ## Testing & Predictions